code4policy/modules/security/encryption.md

 	```
 5. Send your encrpyted file to Dhrumil on Slack, you can use the #scratchwork channel, a public network.
 Nobody other than Dhrumil will be able to read it anyway!!!

+6. Wait for dhrumil to decrypt your message! (he will use the following command)
 	```
 	ssh-keygen -p -m PEM -f ~/.ssh/id_rsa
 	openssl rsautl -decrypt -oaep -inkey ~/.ssh/id_rsa -in secretmessageal.txt.enc -out /dev/stdout